The E2B menu system uses grub4dos:

 Now you can type some commands such as:

-To return to the E2B menu, press ESC.
+To return to the E2B menu from the grub4dos command shell, press ESC.

 Tutorial on grub4dos (also other links to primers and advanced subjects)